GoodVibesVR/goodvibes.client/README.md

 As of *2022-08-04* GoodVibes supports all available Lovense toys

-_With the current limitations on Lovense side using your phone requires your phone to be connected to a wifi accessible from the computer running GoodVibes._
+_With the current limitations on Lovense side using your phone, it requires your phone to be connected to a wifi accessible from the computer running GoodVibes._

 ### PiShock
 GoodVibes implements the [PiShock API](https://apidocs.pishock.com/) to enable control to your PiShock toys.